jaspreetishar/BoReMi/README.md

        C. Update the Conda environment by entering "conda update conda" in the terminal or an Anaconda command prompt.

-       D. Create a new virtual environment and install the required libraries/packages/extensions in the virtual environment by typing "conda env create --name {environment_name} --file={absolute_address_of_requirements.txt}" in the terminal or an Anaconda command prompt.
+       D. Create a new virtual environment and install the required libraries/packages/extensions in the virtual environment by typing "conda env create --name {environment_name} --file={absolute_address_of_requirements.txt} conda-forge" in the terminal or an Anaconda command prompt.

        E. Activate the virtual environment by typing "conda activate {environment_name}" in the terminal or an Anaconda command prompt.

+       F. Install the kernel for jupyter notebook by typing "ipython kernel install --user --name=python" in the terminal or an Anaconda command prompt.

 6. Accessing the GUI: To use BoReMi, open the notebook that contains the GUI.
 Type "jupyter-lab {absolute_address_of_the_GUI.ipynb}" in the terminal or an Anaconda command prompt.